Updated January 2023

 Which regions of the country have the best outlook for each role?

-The Job Bank says demand for network technicians and administrators should be strongest in Saskatchewan, Ontario, Quebec, New Brunswick, and Nova Scotia.
+The Job Bank says demand for network technicians and administrators should be good in all provinces (except BC, where the outlook is moderate).

-Network engineers have the best prospects in BC, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick, and Nova Scotia.
+Network engineers have the best prospects in Quebec, New Brunswick, and Newfoundland and Labrador.

 NETWORK ADMINISTRATOR VS. NETWORK ENGINEER: TRAINING REQUIREMENTS